2020251-CPE/LAMP_Phonebook/README.md

 # LAMP_Phonebook
 Phonebook project running on LAMP Stack.
-Made for an activity in acaemics.
+Made for an activity in academics.